nataliacampiglia/mlp-obligatorio-imdb/scraper/README.md

 - **Reviews**: reviewer name, score (1–10), review text, helpful votes — up to 25 reviews per movie

 Data is stored in both **SQLite** (`src/database/imdb.db`) and **JSONL** files (`data/movies/`).
+When `S3Bucket` is configured, the scraped movies and reviews are also uploaded to S3 as Parquet files.

 ## Setup